zhanglab/psamm/docs/commands.rst

 The ``tmfa`` method in psamm requires standard gibbs free energy of reaction values to be supplied as an input.
 These values could be obtained from a database or predicted based on metabolite structures and reaction equations.
-These values must be in kilojouls per mol (kJ/mol).
+These values must be in kilojoules per mol (kJ/mol).
 The input file is formatted as a three column, tab separated table, consisting of reaction IDs, standard gibbs free energy values, and gibbs free energy uncertainty values for the predicted values.
 Any reactions that do not have associated gibbs